 Our rehabilitation department is able to offer more intensive in-patient rehabilitation than most nursing homes due to our special Critical Access Hospital designation.
 This designation allows us to spend more time with our patients and allocate more resources.
 Because of this, our average in patient length of stay time is half of what a patient would average at a nursing home based skilled care unit.
 This means we can get a patient healthier and back home quicker.

-Skilled patients are seen six days a week, Monday through Saturday.
+Inpatients are seen six days a week, Monday through Saturday.
 We have licensed therapists on the premises at all times and therapy is provided by licensed staff rather than on-the-job trained individuals.

-Pedro (“Peter”) Becerra, DPT, is a certified orthopedic rehabilitation specialist by the American P.T.
+Pedro (“Peter”) Becerra, DPT, is a board certified orthopedic rehabilitation specialist by the American P.T.
 Association board of specialties.
 He is also a credentialed clinical instructor by the APTA, for students from St. Ambrose University, Midwestern University and Blackhawk College.

-Diane Ritenour, P.T., specializes in wound healing and clinicalrehabilitation.
+Diane Ritenour, P.T., specializes in wound healing and clinical rehabilitation.

-Joy Johnson, OTR/L, and Daniel Howard, OTR are certified occupational therapists.
+Joy Johnson, OTR/L, and Daniel Howard, OTR/L are certified occupational therapists.
 They specialize in upper extremity rehabilitation, wheelchair prescription, and rehabilitation of activities of daily living.
-Occupational therapists often visit the patients’ home prior to their discharge from the Skilled Care unit and perform a functional assessment of any modifications or adaptations needed for safety and functionality at home.
+Occupational therapists often visit the patients home prior to their discharge from the Skilled Care unit and perform a functional assessment of any modifications or adaptations needed for safety and functionality at home.
 They also provide clinical training for students from the Brown Mackie COTA program.